danielkorzekwa/bayes-scala/README.md

 It is a Scala library for building Bayesian Networks with discrete/continuous variables and running deterministic Bayesian inference.

-## How to uses it from sbt and maven?
+## How to use it from sbt and maven?

-Snapshot artifact is build by a Travis CI and deploymet to Sonatype OSS Snapshots repository with every commit to Bayes-scala project.
+Snapshot artifact is build by a Travis CI and deployed to Sonatype OSS Snapshots repository with every commit to Bayes-scala project.
 Released versions of Bayes-scala (non-snapshots) are not available at the moment.

 With sbt build tool, add to build.sbt config file: